Neve Yaakov: History

 In August 1970 3,500 acres of privately owned and titled Palestinian land was confiscated for "public purposes".
-On this land four residential colonies were established including Neve Yaakov with 4,000 apartments.
-In 1972, a new Jewish neighborhood was constructed on the site of the original village, with 4,900 apartments in high-rise buildings.
+On this land, four residential colonies were established including Neve Yaakov with 4,000 apartments.
+In 1972, a new Israeli neighborhood was constructed on the site of the original village, with 4,900 apartments in high-rise buildings.
 The new neighborhood was populated by Jewish immigrants from Bukhara, Georgia, Latin America, North Africa, France and Iran.
 In the 1990s, when large waves of Russian and Ethiopian Jews came to Israel, many settled in Neve Yaakov.

 In October 1971, Rabbi Meir Kahane presented the Minister of Immigrant Absorption, Natan Peled, a memo detailing plans for a community for American Jews in Neve Yaakov.

-Kiryat Kaminetz
+Demography

 In 1982, Kiryat Kaminetz, a housing development on the eastern edge of Neve Yaakov named for the Jewish community of Kamenets, Poland destroyed in the Holocaust, was built on the eastern side of the existing neighborhood.
 Several hundred apartments were populated by young, Haredi Jewish families, many of them from English-speaking countries.
 In 1992, 700 new apartments were added to Kiryat Kaminetz on the eastern slope of the mountain; this new neighborhood is also known as Neve Yaakov Mizrach (Neve Yaakov East).
 The latter has a high concentration of Hasidic and Sephardic Haredi families, with a variety of schools and synagogues serving each population.
-Neve Yaakov Mizrach is also home to two yeshivas catering to American students: Yeshivas Bais Yisroel and Yeshivas Lev Aryeh.

-The Haredi character of the neighborhood has expanded further since 2004 with an influx of newlywed couples, both Israeli-born and immigrants originating from English-speaking countries, to the older sections of Neve Yaakov.
+The Haredi character of the neighborhood has expanded further since 2004 with an influx of newlywed couples, both Israeli-born and immigrants from English-speaking countries, to the older sections of Neve Yaakov.
 This new trend has been characterized by calling the older section the Mitchared (literally, "Haredization").
 In 2009 the Haredi presence in Neve Yaakov was estimated at 900 families.

 Figures as of January 2016 from the Jerusalem Municipality showed a total population of 24,225, of which nearly half are under the age of 21.
 Seventy-six percent of the population is under the age of 40.
 Neve Yaakov is noted as having the largest kindergarten enrollment in the city.
 The 2016 figures cite 91 percent as being enrolled in Haredi kindergartens.
 In the elementary school system, 86 percent of children are enrolled in Haredi schools.

+Education

+Neve Yaakov Mizrach is home to two yeshivas catering to American students: Yeshivas Bais Yisroel and Yeshivas Lev Aryeh.